The Nordic alternative protein research ecosystem

 The Nordic research landscape

 “Denmark’s strength in plant-based protein innovation and consumer research, Norway’s expertise in aquaculture, Iceland’s advances in algae technologies, Finland’s leadership in fermentation, and Sweden’s focus on food systems research together provide an unparalleled foundation for a collaborative approach.
 Yet despite these innovations, cross-border collaboration remains limited.
 We’re missing opportunities to optimise resources, share technologies, and tackle societal barriers to dietary shifts in a coordinated way.
-Nordic Alternative Protein Knowledge and Innovation Network (NAPKIN) co-funded by the Nordic Joint Committee for Agricultural and Food Research, VTT (FI), MATIS (IS), Åarhus University (DK), Lund University (SE), NOFIMA (NO), and the Good Food Institute Europe, aims to bridge that gap – connecting academic research with public and private sector needs, transferring knowledge into practice, and involving civil society in co-creating culturally relevant solutions.”
+Nordic Alternative Protein Knowledge and Innovation Network (NAPKIN) co-funded by the Nordic Joint Committee for Agricultural and Food Research, VTT (FI), MATIS (IS), Åarhus University (DK), Lund University (SE), NOFIMA (NO), and the Good Food Institute Europe, aims to bridge that gap – connecting academic research with public and private sector needs, transferring knowledge into practice, and involving civil society in co-creating culturally relevant solutions”

 Nesli Sözer, Research Professor at VTT Technical Research Centre of Finland